William Hastings, 1st Baron Hastings: In literature

 He is portrayed in two of Shakespeare's plays: Henry VI, Part 3 and Richard III.

+In Laurence Olivier's film version of Richard III (1955), Lord Hastings is played by actor Alec Clunes.

 In Al Pacino's documentary Looking for Richard, Lord Hastings is played by actor Kevin Conway.

 Family

 Hastings married, before 6 February 1462, Katherine Neville, sister of Richard Neville, Earl of Warwick, known as "Warwick the Kingmaker," and widow of William Bonville, 6th Baron Harington, slain at the Battle of Wakefield on 30 December 1460, by whom he had had four sons and two daughters: